nickmontfort/curveship-js/doc/tutorial.md

 ### Edit the examples to be narrated.
 Once the story elements are in place, set the narratrion parameters in the "examples" assignment field at the top of the js file.
 In line 4, change the example properties to reflect the existents in the file.
-All the comma-separated fields after the assignment colon (`:`) describe different types of narrations that curveship will perform.
+All the comma-separated fields after the assignment colon (`:`) describe different types of narrations that curveship will perform.<br>

 `examples: [ "i=reporter",`<br>
 `"order=retrograde,you=actress,i=actress,event_numbers",`<br>